taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Cloud Engineering

-- Cloud Native Patterns: Designing change-tolerant software (2019) by Cornelia Davis
-- Cloud Native Transformation: Practical Patterns for Innovation (2019) by Pini Reznik , Jamie Dobson
-- Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications (2019) by Bilgin Ibryam and Roland Huß
+- Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications (2019) by Bilgin Ibryam and Roland Huß [4.30, 208]
+- Cloud Native Patterns: Designing change-tolerant software (2019) by Cornelia Davis [4.14, 141]
-- Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson
+- Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson [4.05, 65]
+- Cloud Native Transformation: Practical Patterns for Innovation (2019) by Pini Reznik , Jamie Dobson [4.04, 57]
 - 深入高可用架构原理与实践 [eBook](https://www.thebyte.com.cn/)

 ### Web Scalability

-- Web Scalability for Startup Engineers (2015) by Artur Ejsmont
+- Web Scalability for Startup Engineers (2015) by Artur Ejsmont [4.51, 331]
-- The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise (2015) by Martin L. Abbott, Michael T. Fisher
+- The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise (2015) by Martin L. Abbott, Michael T. Fisher [3.99, 353]
-- Building Scalable Web Sites (2006) by Cal Henderson
+- Building Scalable Web Sites (2006) by Cal Henderson [3.75, 298]
-- Web Scalability for Startup Engineers (2015) by Artur Ejsmont
-- Scalability Rules: Principles for Scaling Web Sites (2016) by Martin L. Abbott,  Michael T. Fisher
-- Scalability Rules: 50 Principles for Scaling Web Sites (2011) by Martin L. Abbott,  Michael T. Fisher
+- Scalability Rules: 50 Principles for Scaling Web Sites (2011) by Martin L. Abbott,  Michael T. Fisher [3.93, 243]

 ### Agile

-- Continuous Architecture in Practice: Software Architecture in the Age of Agility and Devops (2021) by Murat Erder, Eoin Woods, Pierre Pureur
+- Continuous Architecture in Practice: Software Architecture in the Age of Agility and Devops (2021) by Murat Erder, Eoin Woods, Pierre Pureur [3.75, 88]

 ### DevOps

 ### Security Architecture

 Reference [information-security-resources - Security Engineering and Architecture](directions/information-security-resources.md#seceng_t)

+### Software Architect

+- The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise (2020) by Gregor Hohpe [4.39, 613]
+- Design It!: From Programmer to Software Architect (2017) by Michael Keeling [3.70, 249]
+- 12 Essential Skills for Software Architects (2011) by Dave Hendricksen [3.69, 124]
+- 12 More Essential Skills for Software Architects (2014) by Dave Hendricksen [4.12, 16]
+- Solutions Architect's Handbook: Kick-start your solutions architect career by learning architecture design principles and strategies (2020) by Saurabh Shrivastava, Neelanjali Srivastav, Kamal Arora [3.89, 54]

 <br>